TingleDinkle/CalendarScraper/README.md

 # Requirement:
  `Python 3.7+`: Older versions than this tends to get quite messy with the time stuff..

- `requests library`: For sending HTTP requests
+ `requests` library: For sending HTTP requests

-`beautifulsoup4 library`: For parsing HTML
+`beautifulsoup4` library: For parsing HTML

-`ics library`: For creating the `.ics` calendar
+`ics` library: For creating the `.ics` calendar